wisskirchenj/minesweeper-react/README.md

 19.04.24 Project started, setup of build, test and github workflow.
 Stage 1 completed.
 Show an animated loading screen while the game is being initialized, using a google font.

+20.05.24 Stage 2 completed.
+Implement the game board with React components.

+21.05.24 Stage 3 completed.
+Implement the cell click events and the rendering of revealed and flagged cells.